AlainBenbassat/landingpages/README.md

 Replace ID with the unique number of the corresponding page.
 See Administer > System Settings > Landing Pages.

-💡 Tip: A quick way to edit the current landing page is by replacing the word "show" in the URL by "edit". e.g. /civicrm/landingpage/edit?id=1&reset=1
+💡 Tip: A quick way to edit the current landing page is by replacing the word "view" in the URL by "edit". e.g. /civicrm/landingpage/edit?id=1&reset=1

+## Landing Page as Dashlet

+A landing page can be added to your CiviCRM Dashboard.
+Edit the page and check the corresponding checkbox at the bottom of the page.

+## Navigation Menu

+Use the standard CiviCRM options to customize the navigation menu (Administer > Customize Data and Screens > Navigation Menu) to create your own documentation structure with links to landing pages.

 ## Release notes